tismadusan567/haskell_board_games/README.md

 # haskell-board-games

 Haskell board games is a tool for analysing game trees of different board games.
-Currently only tic tac toe is supported
+Currently only tic-tac-toe is supported

 ## Installation